The 32nd Annual Candlelight Processional kicks off at Epcot with

 It is reported that The Incredibles has delivered Disney's biggest single weekend ever at the international box office, taking in $45.5 million.

-High School Musical: The Concert 2006 Tour kicks
+High School Musical: The Concert, a concert tour kicks off

 The Disney Studio in Burbank kicks off the holidays with a "Light Up the